Aivi & Surasshu: The Black Box (2012–2013)

-Steven Universe (2013–2019)
+Steven Universe (2013–2020)

 The duo were suggested to creator Rebecca Sugar of the animated television series Steven Universe by storyboard artist Jeff Liu, shortly after the release of The Black Box, and were subsequently brought onto the project.
 The duo made use of leitmotifs expressing each character's personality, which changes slightly depending on the situation.
 The character Pearl was often accompanied by a piano, Garnet by a synth bass, Amethyst by drums, and Steven with chiptune tones.
 They worked with guitarist Stemage on some parts of the soundtrack, including the opening for the second season.
+They also worked on the sequel series, Steven Universe Future.

 The first volume of the Steven Universe soundtrack reached #22 on the Billboard 200.
 A second volume followed in 2019, peaking at #28 on the Billboard 200, and #12 on the US iTunes chart.

+Infloresce & Meanwhile (2022-Present)

+In 2022, in an attempt to help support other composers and artists and create a community for personalized music, aivi founded Infloresce Records.
+The label released their first album Infloresce Vol.1 - Floral Folklore featuring songs from artists signed to the label such as Lena Raine, telebasher, and miles morkri.
+Aivi & Surasshu composed, and performed the song "Mai and the Snake" for the album.
+In addition to their track on the album, surasshu mastered the album with aivi serving as album director.

+On July 28, 2023, for the 10-year anniversary of their first album, the duo released the 10th Anniversary Edition of The Black Box.
+It includes 7 new tracks and had a limited run of vinyl, with a comic book to go alongside it.

+In 2023 Aivi & Surasshu released their second full album, Meanwhile.
+Originally intended to be a sequel to The Black Box the album shifted to a reflection on the time spent in between the many events in their life since their last album.
+The album was met with generally positive reviews, but received noticeably less attention than their previous work.

 Other projects

-The duo subsequently worked on numerous video game soundtracks including Soul Saga, Ikenfell, Cryamore and Way to the Woods, as well as several interactive Google Doodles.
+The duo worked on numerous video game soundtracks including Soul Saga, Ikenfell, Cryamore and Way to the Woods, as well as several interactive Google Doodles.